pingcap/docs-tidb-operator/en/view-logs.md

 ---
-title: Collect TiDB Logs in Kubernetes
+title: View TiDB Logs in Kubernetes
-summary: Learn how to collect TiDB logs in Kubernetes.
+summary: Learn how to view TiDB logs in Kubernetes.
 category: how-to
+aliases: ['docs/tidb-in-kubernetes/dev/collect-tidb-logs/']
 ---

-# Collect TiDB Logs in Kubernetes
+# View TiDB Logs in Kubernetes

-Runtime logs of the system and program can be very useful for troubleshooting problems and automating some operations.
-This document introduces the methods to collect logs of TiDB and its related components.
+This document introduces the methods to view logs of TiDB components and TiDB slow log.

 ## Collect logs of TiDB components in Kubernetes